About Employer Designation

 Before you can make a job offer and hire a candidate, you must be designated by the provincial government of the Atlantic province where the candidate will be working.

-Being “designated” means you can offer jobs under the Atlantic Immigration Pilot.
-The provinces handle designation.
+Being “designated” means you can offer jobs under the Atlantic Immigration Pilot program.
+The provinces handle employer designation.

 To be designated, your organization must:

 - be in good standing

 - have been operating in the Atlantic region for at least 2 years